Jake McCarthy Player Props: Diamondbacks vs. Brewers

-The Arizona Diamondbacks, including Jake McCarthy (.405 on-base percentage in past 10 games, 105 points above season-long percentage), take on starter Colin Rea and the Milwaukee Brewers at American Family Field, Tuesday at 8:10 PM ET.
+On Wednesday, Jake McCarthy (.395 on-base percentage in past 10 games, 90 points above season-long percentage) and the Arizona Diamondbacks play the Milwaukee Brewers, whose starting pitcher will be Julio Teheran.
+First pitch is at 2:10 PM ET.

-In his last appearance, he strung together two hits (going 2-for-3) against the Brewers.
+In his most recent game he had a one-hit performance (1-for-3) against the Brewers.

 Jake McCarthy Game Info & Props vs. the Brewers